What is a Continuum of Care?

-Through the CoC, DHCD and its partners in ending homelessness:
+Through the CoC, DHCD and its partners in endeavoring to end homelessness:

 - fund permanent supported housing for over 600 formerly homeless individuals and families;